American Born Chinese (TV series): Premise

-American Born Chinese tells the story of teenager Jin Wang (played by Ben Wang), a son of Taiwanese immigrants, who for the most part is a typical high school kid.
+American Born Chinese tells the story of teenager Jin Wang (played by Ben Wang), a son of Taiwanese immigrants, who for the most part is a typical high school student.
 He collects manga, tries to join the soccer team, and is on a journey dealing with his own identity as he tries to figure out who he is.
 One day, Wei-Chen (Jimmy Liu), an exchange student, arrives at Jin's school.
 Unlike Jin, Wei-Chen did not grow up in America, is loud and open by nature, and does not exhibit Jin's self-doubt and insecurities.
 At times, this causes Jin to feel embarrassed being associated with Wei-Chen.

 Wei-Chen is revealed to be the son of Sun Wukong (portrayed by Daniel Wu), commonly known as the Monkey King, a legendary figure in Chinese literature.
 Wei-Chen had a dream that the mythical Fourth Scroll can stop an uprising against Heaven.
 The dream also told him that an ordinary teenager is destined to aid him in his search.
 So Wei-Chen stole his father's magical staff and is now, disguised as a high schooler, searching for the scroll in earthly California, convinced that Jin is the ordinary teenager from his prophetic dream.